s3bu7i/YouTube-downlader/README.md

 ![Menu Example](2.png)

 ## License
-This project is licensed under the MIT License.
-Feel free to use, share, and modify.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing
-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue or submit a pull request.